nickyiliwang0000/h/programming-fundamentals/arrays-and-methods.md

 }
 ```

-Using an object we could set the keys of the properties to be numbers, this way we enforce some order.
-If you remember, there is no guarantee that an object will return the same order when iterated over.
-Thankfully JavaScript has a built-in object called `Array` that does what we want.
-An array looks like this:
+Using an object we could enforce some order by setting the keys of the properties to be numbers.
+BUT, you may remember that there is **no guarantee** that an object will return properties the same order they were written when iterated over.
+Thankfully JavaScript has a built-in data type called an _array_ that maintains its order:

 ```js
 const musicObject = [